cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ###### Dicussion and limitations

-We set the parameter k=5 to the [program](#appendix-a-k-means-clustering-program-explanation) to render fie groups.
+For the aforementioned reasons, the parameter k is sets to 5 and run the [program](#appendix-a-k-means-clustering-program-explanation).
 However, to assign a name to each category, we have mapped research articles across principles and categories.
 We do not discuss further this chart because it conveys the same information of Figure 9.
 Bubbles indicate the number of articles, with larger bubbles representing more studies.

 Rectangles are in proximity of larger bubbles, which represent more citations from authors.
 To pick the name for the cluster, the largest bubble in the frame projects a horizontal line that feeds the category - the category name shared by the largest number of authors.
 For example, the name for the first three principles will be "Controllability," while the second group will be called "Portability," followed by "Security," "Sustainability," and "Usability."
 This procedure allows us to have groups and names for clusters that are consistent with the literature.